 One thousand people were relieved of up to £100 million worth of pension funds.
 Conned by a motley assortment of snake oil salesmen, the victims were promised high returns, but all they got was high losses.
+Old Mutual International (OMI) were the provider for the bulk of the insurance bonds in this scam.
 Funds were invested in risky, toxic structured notes which were clearly labelled as “for professional investors only”.
 Clients were lied to, as when they saw the value of their funds plunging dramatically, the Continental Wealth Management scammers assured the victims that the reported losses were “only paper losses”.
 Continental Wealth Management collapsed in September 2017.

 6 – James Hadley

 James Hadley was the “distributor” of the Capita Oak, Henley, Westminster and various SIPPS scams in 2012/13.
 He was also operating pension liberation fraud with his “loan” company: Thurlstone.
 When these schemes collapsed in 2013, he went on to launch an investment scam called Trafalgar Multi Asset Fund.
 Capita Oak, Henley, Westminster and Trafalgar Multi Asset Fund are now all under investigation by the Serious Fraud Office.
 James Hadley has been arrested and his offices searched.